 4. Big Dipper Ice Cream

 We love this nostalgic Montana ice cream shop with its friendly walk-up walk up window in the heart of Missoula.
 There are dozens of flavors at this popular ice cream spot, so pick something that speaks to your heart and don’t forget a waffle cone!

 3. Le Petit Outre

-The best bakery in all of Missoula, IMHO, was Le Petit Outre, a beautiful and quaint bakery off the main drag of town offering house made breads and pastries including pain au chocolat croissants, lemon poppy ginger scones, hazelnut shortbread, and (my personal favorite) the incredible chocolate bouchon.
-A beautiful place to stop and grab a sweet or savory treat and a favorite remote workspace for myself on several occasions.
-Le Petit Outre (129 S 4th St W, Missoula, MT // 406.543.3311)
+The best bakery in all of Missoula is Le Petit Outre, a beautiful and quaint bakery off the main drag of town offering house-made bread and pastries including pain au chocolat croissants, lemon poppy ginger scones, hazelnut shortbread, and one incredible chocolate bouchon.
+Le Petit Outre is beautiful place to stop and grab a sweet or savory treat any day of the week.

 2. Sweet Peaks Ice Cream

-We love the fantastic homemade ice cream at Sweet Peaks!
-This clean, bright, vibrant storefront (always employed with the kindest folks) serves ice cream with more of an artisanal approach using Montana dairy and high-quality regional ingredients.
+Our favorite ice cream in Missoula can be found at Sweet Peaks.
+This clean, bright, vibrant storefront (always employed with the kindest employees) serves ice cream with an artisanal approach using Montana dairy and high-quality regional ingredients.
 Favorite classic flavors include the chocolate love and salty caramel.
-Come to Mama.
-Sweet Peaks Ice Cream (Suite D, 420 N Higgins Ave, Missoula, MT // 406.549.0028)

 Sweet Peaks Ice Cream